HypothesisWorks/hypothesis/guides/testing-hypothesis.rst

   pip install -e .

   # Test specific dependencies.
-  pip install pytest-xdist flaky mock
+  pip install pytest-xdist flaky mock pexpect

 Now whenever you want to run tests you can just activate the virtualenv using ``source testing-venv/bin/activate`` or ``testing-venv\Scripts\activate``